In a world of rising inflation and ultra-low interest rates, we're often told that commodities can be some of the best plays. Whether it be...

 What to expect from XEG: Expect this ETF to follow the ebbs and flows of crude oil, with a little more volatility.
 Because it holds oil producers, it is likely to fluctuate in price more than crude itself.

 For someone looking for more direct exposure to the price of oil rather than through producers, the Horizons Crude Oil ETF is a great option.

 It aims to track the performance of the Solactive Light Sweet Crude Oil Winter MD Rolling Futures Index.
-The fund is hedged, and historically it has tracked the price of WTI crude with high accuracy, as you can see by the chart below.
+The fund is hedged, and historically it has tracked the price of WTI crude with high accuracy.

 The ETF seems to be suited for short term holds to benefit from the rising price of oil, as over the long term there is some underperformance versus its benchmark.
-If we span out 10 years, the fund has lost 2.22% versus losses of 0.7% for the Solactive Index.
+If we span out 10 years, the fund has gained 0.07% annually versus losses of 2%+ for the Solactive Index.

 Who this commodity ETF is for: Those who are looking to get direct exposure to the price of oil instead of buying oil producers or an oil producer ETF.

 What to expect from HUC: Certainly not a long-term hold.
 In order to outperform, one would likely have to time the ebbs and flows of crude.

 Top commodity ETFs when it comes to gold

 iShares S&P/TSX Global Gold Index ETF (XGD)